Tiempo: Watch this week's show

-NEW YORK --Concerned about the Hispanic community?
+NEW YORK --Concerned about the Latino community?
 If you are, be sure to tune into "Tiempo."

 "Tiempo" is a weekly round-table discussion show about topics affecting and relating to Hispanic citizens.